 Andrew: I think there is a mix of both.
 The core of your consumption is still being driven by your consumption needs.
-As Celso Furtado said: we live in industrial civilization.
+As Celso Furtado said: we live in an industrial civilisation.
 Even if you are not producing the goods, you are consuming the industrial output.
-Everything we consume is industrialized right now.
-You could say it is choice: we do not have to consume these things, we do not have to consume cars, we do not have to consume packaged goods, but everyone does.
-Are you going to say: you should be just satisfied and live like peasants and only consume your own food, or are we excepting the fact that the world is strange?
+Everything we consume is industrialised right now.
+You could say it is a choice: we do not have to consume these things, we do not have to consume cars, we do not have to consume packaged goods, but everyone does.
+Are you going to say: you should be just satisfied and live like peasants and only consume your own food, or are we accepting the fact that the world is strange?

 Industrialization and the Philippines

-Ryan Joseph Martinez: In the case of the Philippines, is it still feasible to sustain national industrialization?
+Ryan Joseph Martinez: In the case of the Philippines, is it still feasible to sustain national industrialisation?
 How do you think this should proceed in order for it to be successful?

-Rodrigo: Would you say that the current context is less favorable than 40 years ago?
+Rodrigo: Would you say that the current context is less favourable than 40 years ago?

 Andrew: Yes definitely.
-There are some countries that have been successful latching on into value chains and so on.
+There are some countries that have been successful in latching on into value chains and so on.
 China has been very successful.
 China is misread in terms of how it is much more vulnerable than it is typically made out to be in the Western discourse that presents it as an emerging superpower.
-But nonetheless, China shows an example of a country that has faced these challenges through extremely strong state extentiality (I think this should be something like interventionism?).
+But nonetheless, China shows an example of a country that has faced these challenges through extremely strong state intentioniality.
 It has managed to grapple its way up the value chains and to merge with internationally competitive multinationals.
 Which is the basis of their success.

-Piet Jonker: Shouldn't we advocate to reintroduce capital controls?
+Piet Jonker: Shouldn’t we advocate the reintroduction of capital controls?
 So the government could concentrate on industrial imports instead of consumptive imports?

 Andrew: Yes!
 And not only capital controls but also trade controls.
-Liberalization is basically people consuming what they want and a lot of unnecessary consumption.
+Liberalisation is basically people consuming what they want and a lot of unnecessary consumption.
 When you have a scarce foreign exchange and a lot of it is directed towards unnecessary consumption, like luxury consumption by rich people in unequal countries, then these things should be controlled.
 Should we be controlling speculative finance?
 Yes!
 The two main forms of say African governments to finance themselves now are either they are issuing international bonds, or opening up their local bond markets.
 The massive speculative flows of finance coming in is completely distorting the local bond markets.
-The celebration now is that the governments are issuing bonds in local currency so they move the exchange risk form the governments.
-But that is only a short term perspective.
+The celebration now is that the governments are issuing bonds in local currency so they move the exchange risk from the governments.
+But that’s only a short-term perspective.
 As soon as they refinance that debt, they are faced with the higher interest rates.
-Ao it was only basically pushing off the high interest rates into the future.
+So it was only basically pushing off the high interest rates into the future.
 And in any case a lot of the private sectors in these countries are building up huge amounts of debt, which is in foreign exchange, not in domestic currency.

 Dependency and import substitution industrialization

-Nedson Ng'oma: In your article, you say that these constraints on industrialization compounds specialization in primary commodities, how exactly would you explain this?
-Because, this implies industrialization itself hampers itself in a way.
+Nedson Ng’oma: In your article, you say that these constraints on industrialisation compounds specialisation in primary commodities, how exactly would you explain this?
+Because, this implies industrialisation itself hampers itself in a way.

 Andrew: Brazil was the most advanced industrial Global South country.
 There was the Brazilian Miracle in the 60s.
-As Brazil came out of the post-war period in a fairly good situation and then started to industrialize intensively, it very quickly hit the wall and started to have a balance of payment crises in the 50s.
+As Brazil came out of the post-war period in a fairly good situation and then started to industrialise intensively, it very quickly hit the wall and started to have balance of payment crises in the 50s.
 And that is partly what drove it to open up to FDIs.
-The problem of FDIs is that it creates a short term boost, but then undermines you in the long term in terms of exacerbating the outflows of foreign exchange.
-From the mid 50s onwards, Brazil is going through this constant crade (?) of crises, up into the mid 60s when suddenly international lending stabilized and it could then finance itself through commercial debt until the end of the 70s.
+The problem of FDIs is that it creates a short-term boost, but then undermines you in the long term in terms of exacerbating the outflows of foreign exchange.
+From the mid 50s onwards, Brazil was going through this constant period of crisis, up into the mid 60s when suddenly international lending stabilised and it could then finance itself through commercial debt until the end of the 70s.
 The dependency theory really emerged out of that period, stating that it was not such an issue that Brazil was once exporting coffee.
-Rather, even Brazil in the post-war period as a significant industrial power industrializing very rapidly and somewhat successfully was hitting the wall in terms of these external constraints, which where creating the necessity for further inflows of FDI’s.
-Which then laid the seeds for dependence, or reinforcing dependence in the context of industrialization.
-So you had the original colonial dependence of the late nineteenth century commodity exporting, and then you had the dependence of import substitution industrialization.
-A lot of structuralist dependence theorists were criticizing import substitution industrialization because it was writing off the heavy involvement of transnational corporations, largely US corporations into strategic industrial sectors, like car manufacturing.
+Rather, even Brazil in the post-war period as a significant industrial power industrialising very rapidly and somewhat successfully was hitting the wall in terms of these external constraints, which were creating the necessity for further inflows of FDIs.
+Which then laid the seeds for dependence, or reinforcing dependence in the context of industrialisation.
+So you had the original colonial dependence of the late nineteenth century commodity exporting, and then you had the dependence of import substitution industrialisation.
+A lot of structuralist dependence theorists were criticising import substitution industrialisation because it was writing off the heavy involvement of transnational corporations, largely US corporations into strategic industrial sectors, like car manufacturing.
 So by the 90s over 90 percent of car manufacturing in Brazil was foreign owned.
-What they were arguing is that this is reinforcing dependence in the context of industrialization.
+What they were arguing is that this is reinforcing dependence in the context of industrialisation.

 QE = 70s on steroids